PrestaShop/docs/development/components/grid/tutorials/create-custom-column-type.md

 You may need to display some kind of data in a specific format.
 This is how to do it:

 ## Step 1.
 Define the new column type
-Let's assume that we need to make an html column to fire some js script.
+Let's assume that we need to make an html column to display an object's ID within a `&lta>` html tag:
 Create the following file:
 ```/modules/your_cool_module/src/Core/Grid/Column/Type/HtmlColumn.php```
 ```